Skip to content

 Payment gateways play a critical role in e-commerce by enabling online businesses to accept payments from their customers securely.
 A payment gateway acts as an intermediary between a merchant’s website or mobile app and their acquiring bank, facilitating the transfer of payment data and authorizing credit card and other payment transactions.

 The advent of e-commerce in the 1990s created a need, for online payment solutions.
 Since then, payment gateways have evolved into sophisticated platforms, that power trillions of dollars worth of online transactions each year.
 They allow merchants, tiny and medium-sized businesses, to easily set up payment acceptance, without needing to build complex payment infrastructure from scratch.
+Integrating with the best dunning management software can further streamline payment processes and reduce transaction failures.

 Current Landscape